 “My top three must-have shots are the before, during, and after!” – SVETLANA SAUER

 Have a mini shot-list in your head to help you stay on track as the moments unfold.
-Photographing a proposal can be tricky!
-You only have a few seconds to capture key expressions, and you’ll have little-to-no control over the couple’s precise positioning.
+Photographing an engagement can be tricky!
+A photographer only has a few seconds to capture key expressions, and you’ll have little-to-no control over the precise positioning.

 Hone in on your must-have moments, and prioritize them above all others.